Quantreo/quantreo/docs/docs/features_engineering.md

     Returns
     -------
     pd.Series
-        A Series containing the rolling Rogers-Satchell volatility, indexed like `df`.
+        A Series containing the rolling Rogers-Satchell volatility.md, indexed like `df`.
         The first `window_size` rows are NaN due to insufficient data.
     """
 ```